mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Yet another example of multi-stakeholderism is the standardization of Internet protocols themselves.
 Because a specification controls implementation behavior, the standardization process can be seen as a single point of control.
 As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, considering the views of different stakeholder groups {{?RFC8890}}.

 A major downside of this approach is that setup and ongoing operation of multi-stakeholder bodies is not trivial.
-Additionally, their legitimacy cannot be assumed, and may be difficult to establish and maintain (see, e.g., {{LEGITIMACY-MULTI}}).
+Additionally, their legitimacy cannot be assumed, and may be difficult to establish and maintain (see, e.g., {{MULTISTAKEHOLDER}}).
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

 ### Distributed Consensus {#distributed}